nfishel48/serverless-stack/README.md

 # serverless-stack
-Infrusturce as code to deploy a SPA, API, and NoSql Database on AWS.
+Infrastructure as code to deploy a SPA, API, and NoSql Database on AWS.
 This project will be written in Typescript and use the AWS CDK.

 # SPA
 The single page application is a containerized Angular app that will be run on a ECS cluster.
 Amazon ECS leverages serverless technology from AWS Fargate to deliver autonomous container operations, which reduces the time spent on configuration, patching, and security.